Continuous time integration for changing type systems: Numerical examples

 \section{Numerical examples}

 We consider two examples with unknown solutions.
 Simulations with known smooth solutions were also made and the theoretical orders were observed.
 The two following examples show a more realistic behaviour in the case of changing type systems.
-All computations were done in the finite-element framework $\mathbb{SOFE}$, see \texttt{github.com/SOFE-Developers/SOFE}.
+That both examples have initial values zero is not a restriction.
+We look into the convergence behaviour also w.r.t. the weighted $L^2$-norm $\norm{\cdot}{\rho}$ in addition to the $\tnorm{\cdot}_\rho$-norm in order to compare the results with those of the discontinuous Galerkin method from \cite{FrTW16}.
+In the finite discrete setting both norms are equivalent.